-The troubleshooter will start working to identify and fix the problem.
-Most of the time it successfully resolves the issue by eliminating the stuck update from the list.
-After that you can start the Windows update again and it should cause any problem.
-At times the troubleshooter tells that it couldn’t fix the problem in that situation you can use the manual method to delete the cache.
+The troubleshooter will begin working to identify and fix the problem.
+Most of the time, it resolves the issue by eliminating the stuck update from the list.
+After that, you can start the Windows update again, which should cause any problems.
+The troubleshooter sometimes says that it couldn’t fix the problem in that situation.
+You can use the manual method to delete the cache.

-- First of all click on Start button
+- First of all, click on the Start button.

 - Hold the Shift key and click on Restart to reboot the system in Safe Mode

-- Once the system gets restarted, Press Windows key + X
+- Once the system gets restarted, Press the Windows key + X

-- Type net stop wuauserv in the command prompt to stop Windows update service
+- Type net stop wuauserv in the command prompt to stop the Windows update service.

 - Leave the command prompt open and open file explorer from the start menu